 You have the right to dispute the accuracy of any information provided to the landlord by a screening service or credit reporting agency.
 If your application is denied due to unfavorable information received during the screening process you will be notified in writing.
-You have the right to respond to the owner/agent in writing or request a meeting within 14 days to dispute the rejection.
+You can verbally request a hearing to dispute the denial.

-- Contact the community manager where you applied to obtain a copy of your screening and the reason for denial.
+- 1] Contact the community manager where you applied to obtain a copy of your screening and the reason for denial.
 Your credit report can be provided either by Onsite or the screening company.
 The screening company that processed your application is Screeners, Inc. Their name and the reference number for your file will be printed on the acceptance or denial letter.
-Screeners, Inc., 6663 SW Beaverton Hillsdale Hwy, Box 144, Portland, OR 97225-1403. - 2] Contact the credit reporting agency to identify who is reporting unfavorable information. - 3] Correct any incorrect information through the credit reporting agent as per their policy. - 4] Request the credit reporting agency submit a corrected credit check to the appropriate screening company.

-5] Upon verbal request to dispute the denial and/or receipt of the corrected and satisfactory information, your application will be evaluated again for the next available apartment.
+Screeners, Inc., 6663 SW Beaverton Hillsdale Hwy, Box 144, Portland, OR 97225-1403. - 2] Contact the credit reporting agency to identify who is reporting unfavorable information. - 3] Correct any incorrect information through the credit reporting agent as per their policy. - 4] Request the credit reporting agency submit a corrected credit check to the appropriate screening company. - 5] Upon verbal request to dispute the denial and/or receipt of the corrected and satisfactory information, your application will be evaluated again for the next available apartment.

-If you are a person with a disability and would like to request a waiver of the screening criteria, you may appeal the decision within 14 calendar days by sending a letter or requesting a meeting.
+If you are a person with a disability and would like to request a waiver of the screening criteria, you may appeal the decision within 14 calendar days by sending a letter to:

 Guardian Management, LLC, Equal Housing Opportunity Manager, P.O.
-Box 5668, Portland, OR 97228-5668 503-802-3600
+Box 5668, Portland, OR 97228-5668